 Best Brands: Panache, Sculptresse, Elomi, Ewa Michalak, Freya

-Pendulous breasts are characterized by soft breast tissue and sometimes deflated breast tissue – often with the nipple pointing downwards.
+Pendulous breast types are characterized by soft breast tissue and sometimes deflated breast tissue – often with the nipple pointing downwards.
 Deflated or soft tissue can sometimes be caused by having nursed children, if you have gained or lost a significant amount of weight or if you are in your wiser years.
 This breast type is called “pendulous” because the shape of the breast is typically longer in shape and they sit a little lower on the body.

 Bra styles that work well with a pendulous breast type are usually those that are considered t to “full support” or “cut-and-sewn”.
 These styles of bras are constructed to have deeper cups.
 A bra that is made of a firm fabric on the bottom of the cup and a stretch lace along the top is ideal for this breast type.